laaners/yugioh_comprehensive_rulebook/README.md

 </div>

 **1. Main Monster Zone**\
-This is where you put your monsters when they’re played.
+This is where you put your monsters when they're played.
 You can have up to 5 cards here.
 There are 3 ways to position your Monster Cards: face-up Attack Position, face-up Defense Position, and face-down Defense Position.
 Place the card upright for Attack Position, and sideways for Defense Position.

 **2. Spell & Trap Zone Pendulum Zone**\
 This is where you put Spell & Trap Cards.
 You can have up to 5 cards here.
 You place them here face-up to activate them, or place them face-down.
 Pendulum Monster Cards can be activated in the leftmost and rightmost zones as Spells.
 This causes the zone you use to also become a Pendulum Zone for as long as the Pendulum Monster Card is there.

 **3. Graveyard (GY)**\
-When Monster Cards are destroyed, and when Spell & Trap Cards are used, they’re sent face-up to this space.
-The contents of both players’ Graveyards are public knowledge, and your opponent can look through yours at any time during the Duel.
+When Monster Cards are destroyed, and when Spell & Trap Cards are used, they're sent face-up to this space.
+The contents of both players' Graveyards are public knowledge, and your opponent can look through yours at any time during the Duel.
 The order of the cards in the Graveyard should not be changed.
 Graveyard is shortened in the card text to "GY".

 **4. Deck**\
 Your Deck is placed face-down in this space.
 You draw cards from here to add to your hand.
 If a card effect requires you to reveal cards from your Deck, or look through it, shuffle it and put it back in this space afterwards.